 Use ContactMonkey’s pulse surveys to gather quick, continuous employee feedback.
 These types of employee surveys can be embedded directly into email newsletters and their short, simple format encourages more participation.

 You wouldn’t want to open up to someone who you know to be judgmental and critical.
 Neither do your employees.
 That’s why showcasing empathy, authenticity, and transparency across your communications is a key way to encourage dialogue

 So how do you visibly demonstrate these qualities?
 For starters, pull back on corporate jargon and using language that conveys coolness or indifference.
 Instead, use more plain, simple language across your internal communications.

-You can even add humour using GIFs in emails and fun employee survey questions.
+You can even add humour by inserting animated GIFs in emails or including fun employee survey questions.
 Comedy is disarming and can make your employees feel more comfortable sharing and engaging in two-way communication.

 Add GIFs and embed videos into internal communications using ContactMonkey’s HTML email templates.
 Our responsive email template builder allows you to incorporate a range of multimedia directly into your employee emails.

 Acting on employee feedback is one of the most durable ways to encourage two-way communication.
 It shows your employees the value of their feedback and provides an incentive to speak up more often.

 Say you’ve sent your employees a Slack message asking them for ideas on incentivizing customers to leave more reviews.
 You’ve gathered some great suggestions and plan to implement them into your Customer Success workflow.